growilabs/growi-docs/docs/guide/migration-guide/from-crowi-onpremise.md

 :::

 ::: warning
-- The specified version of ElasticSearch and plugins are required.
+- The specified version of ElasticSearch (v6.6 or later) and [the specified plugins](#upgrade-elasticsearch-and-add-plugins) are required.
 :::

 ## Set up Node.js Environment